efipay/sdk-php-apis-efi/README-en.md

 ## **Running examples**
-You can run it using any web server like apache or nginx and open any example in your browser.
+You can run it using any web server like Apache or nginx and open any example in your browser or command line.

-:warning: Some examples require you to change some parameters to work, like `/examples/charges/billet/createOneStepBillet.php` or `/examples/pix/cob/pixCreateCharge.php`.
+⚠️ Some examples may require you to modify certain parameters to work, such as `/examples/charges/billet/createOneStepBillet.php` or `/examples/pix/cob/pixCreateCharge.php`.

 ## **Version Guidance**